typhoeus/typhoeus/README.md

 Typhoeus::Request.get("www.example.com", cookiefile: "/path/to/file", cookiejar: "/path/to/file")
 ```

-Here, `cookiefile` is a file to read cookies to send from, and `cookiejar` is a file to write received cookies to.
+Here, `cookiefile` is a file to read cookies from, and `cookiejar` is a file to write received cookies to.
-So, if you just want cookies enabled, you need to pass in a same filename in both options.
+If you just want cookies enabled, you need to pass the same filename for both options.

 ### Other CURL options